- Disband the Liquor Distribution Branch

 - Liberate tourism and hospitality industries

-- Prohibit minimum pricing schemes
+- End minimum pricing schemes

 The LDB mandates minimum pricing.
-Retailers cannot sell product for less than the below per litre (2016): Wine – $6.44, Spirits – $27.88, Liqueurs – $20.39, Packaged Beers (bottles and cans) – $3.19, Draught Beer (kegs 18 litres of greater) $1.97, Ciders and Coolers – $3.7.
-Suppliers will work backward from the minimum price minus the tax, to arrive at a wholesale price that is expensive enough to be sold in BC.
+Retailers cannot sell product for less than the below per litre (2016): Wine – $6.44, Spirits – $27.88, Liqueurs – $20.39, Packaged Beers (bottles and cans) – $3.19, Draught Beer (kegs 18 litres of greater) $1.97, Ciders and Coolers – $3.70.
+Suppliers work backward from the minimum price minus the tax, to arrive at a wholesale price that is expensive enough to be sold in BC.
 If they normally wholesale wine at $3/L, the tax would only make it $5.67 – not the minimum price.
-So they will instead adjust their wholesale price to $3.41.
-A bottle of vodka that wholesales at $6.00 would only come to $13.44 – the wholesale price will instead be raised to $12.45.
+So they instead adjust their wholesale price to $3.41.
+A bottle of vodka that wholesales at $6.00 would only come to $13.44 – the wholesale price is instead raised to $12.45.
 This is price gouging targeting specifically poor people that purchase the cheapest product.
 The benefactor is primarily the mass producers which reap a windfall profit on their BC sales.
 Any advantage the LDB has in mass purchasing is essentially forfeited with minimum pricing.

 It is unknowable what the total cost that the anti-market pricing schemes of the LDB are to our economy.
-But they are not zero.
 We do know that in 2017 it cost $338M to deliver profits of $1.41B to the provincial government coffers.
 They consume 24% of tax revenue just to deliver the funds to the government.
 Operating costs are also expected to rise with the projected $114M spending plan for the BCLDB to “modernize” its operations.
 Private distributors can operate with far lower expenses, and with sufficient competition will further lower prices for consumers.
 These are tangible economic benefits that will be felt by every British Columbian upon abolishing this institution and will subtract from the $1.08B hole that its removal will leave in the budget.
-Other ministerial administrative cost reductions will make up for the balance.
+Other ministerial administrative cost reductions will will make up for the balance.